 We carried out a large number of experiments with both algorithms.
-ECMPR-rigid was applied to simulated data to assess the performance of the method with respect to 1) the initialization parameters, 2) the amplitude of Gaussian noise added to the data, and 3) the percentage of outliers drawn from a uniform distribution.
-ECMPR-rigid was also applied to a real data set and compared with TriICP.
-ECMPR-articulated was applied to a simulated data set to illustrate the method (Fig. 3) as well as to the problem of hand tracking with both real and simulated data.
+ECMPRrigid was applied to simulated data to assess the performance of the method with respect to (i) the initialization of the method's parameters, (ii) the amount of Gaussian noise added to the data, and (iii) the percentage of outliers drawn from a uniform distribution.
+ECMPR-articulated was applied to a simulated data set to illustrate the method, Fig. 3, and to the problem of tracking an articulated model of a hand using both simulated and real data.